 Eviction filings in Minneapolis-Saint Paul (Hennepin and Ramsey Counties, MN) fell sharply in mid-March 2020 when a statewide moratorium on evictions was put in place on March 16.
 The moratorium had been renewed each month until June 2021, after which the state began phasing out protections.

 More detail on eviction protections in Minneapolis–Saint Paul can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in the Twin Cities were running below historical averages in January and February of 2020.1 That pattern accelerated in March, and in May eviction filings in Hennepin and Ramsey Counties were 98% below average.
-Filings have increased since then, reaching above historical averages in March 2022.
+Filings increased following the expiration of state protections.